Effective Date: July 16, 2026

 We use the information described above to:

-• Facilitate the civic discussion, display your submissions, and allow voting;
+- Facilitate the civic discussion, display your submissions (with or without identifying information depending on the dialogue type), and allow voting;

-• Analyze and summarize responses for research, reporting, and presentation to the general public and municipal stakeholders;
+- Analyze and summarize responses for research, reporting, and presentation to the general public and municipal stakeholders, including by using third-party AI services;

-• Understand usage patterns of the program to improve reliability and user experience;
+- Understand usage patterns of the programs to improve reliability and user experience;

 6.3 When We Share Information